silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/14_Files/02_Images.md

 #### Source images

-Whenever SilverStripe performs a manipulation on an image, it saves the output as a new image file, and applies compression during the process.
+Whenever Silverstripe CMS performs a manipulation on an image, it saves the output as a new image file, and applies compression during the process.
 If the source image already had lossy compression applied, this leads to the image being compressed twice over which can produce a poor result.
-To ensure the best quality output images, it's recommended to upload high quality source images (minimal or no compression) in to your asset store, and let SilverStripe take care of applying compression.
+To ensure the best quality output images, it's recommended to upload high quality source images (minimal or no compression) in to your asset store, and let Silverstripe CMS take care of applying compression.

 Very high resolution images may cause GD to crash (especially on shared hosting